Preconception Testing

 We do not host any servers or data ourselves - we collaborate with platforms whose top priority is to keep your data safe.
 All data is stored using industry standard encryption methods; this means data is encrypted both at rest and in transit.
 We use the latest technology and the latest security patch levels.

 We do not store credit card information.
-You’ll interface directly with your payment processor of choice (Stripe, Apple Pay, PayPal), all of which are PCI compliant when storing and processing credit card information.
+You’ll interface directly with your payment processor of choice (Stripe, Shop Pay, Apple Pay, Google Pay, PayPal), all of which are PCI compliant when storing and processing credit card information.

 Our Poplin platform is only accessible via HTTPS, which ensures a secure connection.